Unlisted Code Companies

 - that:

-- has 50 or more shareholders (with voting rights) and 50 or more share parcels; and
+- has 50 or more shareholders (with voting rights) (the Shareholder Limb); and

-- A company is at least medium-sized if—
+- Under the Code, a company is at least medium-sized if:

 - the company has completed 1 or more accounting periods and either or both of the following are true:

-- on the last day of the company’s most recently completed accounting period, the total assets of the company and its subsidiaries (if any) are at least $30 million;
+- Assets Threshold - on the last day of the company’s most recently completed accounting period, the total assets of the company and its subsidiaries (if any) are at least $30 million; and/or

 - the company has completed 1 or more accounting periods and either or both of the following are true:

-- These financial thresholds are an adaptation of the thresholds found in the Financial Reporting Act 2013 for defining “large” companies.
-This means that the values of “total assets” and “total revenue” should be calculated as they would be under the Financial Reporting Act.
+- The financial thresholds are an adaptation of the thresholds found in the Financial Reporting Act 2013 for defining “large” companies.
+Therefore, the Assets Threshold and Revenue Threshold should be calculated in the same manner as applies under the Financial Reporting Act 2013.

-- The relevant accounting period for the calculations of “total assets” and “total revenue” is the company’s most recently completed accounting period.
+- The relevant accounting period for the calculations of the Assets Threshold and Revenue Threshold is the company’s most recently completed accounting period.
 This means, for example, that an unlisted Code company might meet one (or both) of the financial thresholds in one year, but fall below the thresholds in a subsequent year.
-If the company did not meet either threshold in its most recently completed accounting period, it is no longer a Code company and the Code does not apply to it, even if it still has 50 or more shareholders and share parcels.
+If the company did not meet either threshold in its most recently completed accounting period, it is no longer a Code company and the Code does not apply to it, even if it still has 50 or more shareholders.
 If the same company meets either of the financial thresholds again in a subsequent accounting period, the Code will apply to it again from the end of that period.

-- If a company has yet to complete its first accounting period, the most recently completed month is used to calculate the “total assets” value.
+- If a company has yet to complete its first accounting period, the Interim Asset Threshold is used to calculate an approximation of the Assets Threshold.

 - The Code applies only to “Code companies”.
-A company is a Code company if it is a New Zealand-registered company:
+A Code company is a New Zealand-registered company:

 -